-During this month Muslims fast during the day.
+During the month of Ramadan Muslims fast during the day.
 You might think 30 days of not eating or drinking anything from dawn to sunset sounds difficult – and it can be.
 But, for me, it's one of the most beautiful acts of worship.

 And I’m excited to share some insights into the purpose behind the fast, how that relates to tackling the plastics crisis, and some practical actions we can take to break the plastic habit in a 30-day #FastFromPlastic.

 Why go plastic free for Ramadan and Eid?

 During Ramadan, Muslims eat a pre-dawn meal called suhoor to sustain ourselves through the long fasting hours ahead.
 Just after the sun sets we break the fast – called iftar – traditionally with dates and water.

 But fasting goes beyond experiencing hunger and thirst for a short period.
 The purpose is to attain taqwa or consciousness of God, resulting in being more mindful of the impact of our behaviour on ourselves, others, and our environment.

 This heightened state of self-awareness causes me to ask myself a question: as I break my fast, am I preventing another creature from filling its stomach with food because it’s full of plastic – for example the packaging on the food I’m about to prepare?

 We’ve all seen the images of birds and whales full of plastic.
 They're a testament to our single-use, throwaway culture and the lack of suitable infrastructure to deal with plastic waste.
 Crisps or fresh salad, everything is wrapped in plastic – the cucumber, those cherry tomatoes, that bag of mixed greens.

 Government and industry action is essential because of the scale of the problem and the difficulty we as consumers face in avoiding plastic.
 From the Arctic to the Mariana Trench, the remotest places on Earth can’t escape from plastic pollution.
 We know we have an immense issue before us.